lrug/lrug.org/source/meetings/2011/august/index.html.md

 > from the command line provides modern developers the best of all
 > possible worlds.

+{::coverage year="2011" month="august" talk="vagrant-and-chef" /}

 ### <strike>Cucumber-chef</strike>

 *Stephen had to pull out, we'll try to reschedule him for our September meeting.*

 [Stephen Nelson-Smith](http://agilesysadmin.net) is the author of ["Test-driven infrastructure with Chef" (published by O'Reilly)](http://oreilly.com/catalog/0636920020042) and is going to talk to us about [cucumber-chef](http://www.cucumber-chef.org/):

 > [Cucumber-chef](https://github.com/Atalanta/cucumber-chef) is a library of tools to enable the
 > emerging discipline of infrastructure as code to practice test driven development.
 It provides a
 > testing platform within which [cucumber](http://cukes.info/) tests can be run which provision
 > lightweight virtual machines, configure them by applying the appropriate [Chef](http://www.opscode.com/chef/)
 > roles to them, and then run acceptance and integration tests against the environment.